 Felony conviction, misdemeanor conviction with the possibility of jail time, or practicing cosmetology or manicuring on the public outside of school may render student ineligible to take the State Board Examination.
 Good moral character is required for licensure, and therefore gainful employment, in the State of Michigan.

 STUDENT GRIEVANCE POLICY

-The purpose of the student grievance policy is to provide procedures to facilitate resolution of student concerns.
+The student grievance policy provides a process to facilitate resolution of student concerns.
 If a disagreement occurs, students should follow the following steps: